 The Master of Dementia Program provides a global perspective of this key public health area.
 It offers a Graduate Certificate in Dementia, a Graduate Diploma of Dementia and a Master of Dementia.

-This program is aimed at graduates and professionals currently working with or building their expertise in dementia.
+This program is aimed at graduates and professionals currently working within, or building their expertise in, a field related to dementia.
 The rising prevalence of dementia is creating new challenges and a pressing need for change in the way our systems and practices support people who live with dementia - equip yourself with the expertise to lead transformation, based on the latest evidence.

 The courses offer a comprehensive understanding of dementia from the perspectives of individuals, families, communities, health care systems and governments, and cover the neurobiology of dementia, including pathology, biomarkers and therapeutics.

 Join an international community of highly motivated professionals in our postgraduate dementia program.

 Graduate Certificate in Dementia (4 units – full-time 6 months or part-time equivalent)